vciioffi/portfolio/README.md

 - Intent filters to join lists via urls
 - Real-time collaboration.
 - Modern UI built entirely with Jetpack Compose.
+- Widgets on Android platform to display lists
 - Clean Architecture with MVVM pattern.
 - User-friendly dialogs for limits, confirmations, and joining lists.
 - Android and iOS support using KMP framework